boochtek/defaults_plus/README.md

 Copyright (c) 2014 Craig Buchek
 Copyright (c) 2014 BoochTek, LLC

 This software is licensed under the terms of the MIT License.
-See LICENSE for details.
+See [LICENSE.txt] for details.

+[LICENSE.txt]: LICENSE.txt

 Contributing